|Module Title||UNDERLYING COMPUTING TECHNOLOGIES|

-An introduction to the alternative Linux shells.
+An introduction to the alternative Unix shells.
 Shell built-in commands and commonly used external commands and editors.

-10. Shell Script programming The programming language provided by a selected Linux shell in common usage.
+The programming language provided by a selected Unix shell in common usage.

-Purpose and usage of Linux environment tools such as sed, sort, uniq, awk, grep and so on.
+Purpose and usage of Unix environment tools such as sed, sort, uniq, awk, grep and so on.